 < Return toA Westside Los Angeles Weekend Getaway

-The Hollywood Sign may be the most famous L.A. hike to outsiders, but if you're looking for downtown views, celebrity sightings, and a typical L.A.-style glamour hike (not necessarily strenuous, but very fashionable), the three-mile Runyon Canyon loop is your best bet.
-You'll still get a great view of those giant Hollywood letters, but you'll also be able to spot the who's-who of the Hollywood Hills, plus plenty of locals on their routine pre-Sunday-brunch ritual.
-(And there are plenty of grade-A brunch spots nearby—we like the Griddle Café for a breakfast-heavy menu of pancakes.)
-The trails are dog-friendly, and dog-loving Angelenos take full advantage, so your pooch will have plenty of company if you decide to bring him along.
+The trek to the HOLLYWOOD sign may be the most famous L.A. hike to outsiders, but if you're looking for downtown views, celebrity sightings, and a typical L.A.-style glamour hike (not necessarily strenuous, but very fashionable), the 3.3-mile Runyon Canyon loop is your best bet.
+You'll still get a great view of those giant letters, but you'll also be able to spot the who's who of the Hollywood Hills, with plenty of locals out on their routine pre-Sunday-brunch ritual.
+(And there are lots of grade-A brunch spots nearby, such as the Griddle Café, if you too are in search of a pancake-heavy menu.)
+The trails are dog-friendly, and dog-loving Angelenos take full advantage, so your pooch will have no shortage of company if you decide to bring him along.

 By Sarah Purkrabek, AFAR Contributor

 I can't believe Runyon Canyon isn't more popular than it is.
 Now, don't get me wrong—people know about this place (it's a little more than busy on your average Saturday afternoon), but by and large the people here are local folks.
 For whatever reason, tourists don't seem to find this place—I'm guessing that's the way locals like it.
 Whenever I visit L.A., I like to take a run through the park late in the afternoon.
 On clear days, the sweeping views of Hollywood and downtown can't be beat.
 Just be wary of the countless rattlesnakes and the endless parade of shockingly gorgeous people who sprint past.
 You've been warned.
 Don't forget to get a little bokeh crazy when you get to the peak.